MountainMan12/SARS-Cov2-phylo/README.md

-# Phylogenetic analysis of SARS-COV-2 from selected countries to determine the epidemiological transmission of the virus
+# Phylogenetic analysis of SARS-COV-2 genomes using MAFFT and iqtree

 ## Preparation before running the pipeline